Every lesbian love story is beautiful, but ours is my favourite.

 It wasn’t too long after meeting Natalie, that I bought her a frame engraved with those words alongside a photo of the two of us.
 I had no doubt in my mind that she was the one, and every time we’d meet, we were sure to let each other know how serious we were about one another.
 You see, it was love at first sight.
 A term that I accept is probably hard to understand unless you’ve experienced it yourself.
 I remember rolling my eyes at the thought.
 How could you possibly love somebody you don’t even know?
 Queue Natalie…

 Let’s start at the beginning.
-The night I lay scrolling mindlessly through Plenty of Fish profiles, seeking anybody who’d help me forget the emptiness I felt inside.
+The night I lay scrolling mindlessly through Plenty of Fish profiles, seeking instant gratification in anybody who’d help me forget the emptiness I felt inside.
 It had been a tough six months.
 The worst of my life, in fact.
-The loss of my beloved Grandmother and the breakdown of a viciously toxic relationship had stripped me of the person I once knew.
+The loss of my beloved Grandmother and the breakdown of a toxic relationship had stripped me of the person I once knew.
 Little did I know at the time, it was like a snake shedding its skin.
 I had to encounter loss and suffering in order to grow.

 One New Message: You’re Beautiful.
-That was it — just two simple words from the mysterious beauty with lilac hair and piercings.
-I stared way longer than is probably acceptable at that photo while figuring out what to reply to such a generic message.
+That was it — just two simple words from the mysterious girl with lilac hair and piercings.
+I pondered way longer than is probably acceptable at that photo while figuring out what to reply to such a generic message.
 Resisting the urge to respond right away, I clicked through to read her full profile.
 That’s odd, I thought.
 Our personal write-ups – you know that section where you have to write a bit about yourself – they were almost identical.

 I can’t remember exactly what I replied, but it was probably something embarrassing along the lines of ‘that’s rich coming from you‘.
 God, I thought I was so smooth.
 I’m pretty sure we saved our first conversations from the dating app somewhere.
 We’ll have to dig them out to give you all a good laugh.
 Anyway, I digress, but that’s how we first, I suppose you could say, found each other.

 For the first time in what felt like a long time, I was genuinely excited to be speaking to this girl.
 She was funny, beautiful, and seemed pretty interested in me as well.
 The conversation flowed so naturally that I hadn’t even considered the bombshell that was to follow.
 “I can’t believe you live so far away.”
-Sorry, what?
+Excuse me, what?
 What does she mean?
 The app should only match me with local people.

 Not a Fairy Tale Lesbian Love Story After All…